How can you make use of HRMI data to improve people’s lives? Here are some ideas.

 Ongoing: University Courses

-Analytics of our website referral data suggest that that at least 20 different universities from several countries are directing students to use our data.
+Analytics of our website referral data suggest that dozens of different universities from many countries are directing students to use our data.